MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 Most vitally, correct PID settings will prevent excessive overshoot, which is a safety hazard.
 During PID calibration, use the highest target temperature you intend to use (where overshoots are more critical).

 See the [PID Tuning](//reprap.org/wiki/PID_Tuning) topic on the RepRap wiki for detailed instructions on [`M303`](/docs/gcode/M303.html) auto-tuning.
-The PID settings should be tuned whenever changing a hotend, temperature sensor, heating element, board, power supply voltage (12 V/24 V), or anything else related to the high-voltage circuitry.
+The PID settings should be tuned whenever changing a hotend, temperature sensor, heating element, board, power supply voltage (12/24V), or anything else related to the high-voltage circuitry.

 ---